 Maihak produced reel to reel tape recorders from 1953 to 1956 which were manufactured in Germany.
 These tape recorders targeted the market.
 The early models of Maihak tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
-The company produced 2 track machines with 110-120 voltage for the North American market.
+The company produced 2 track machines available in Multi & 220-240v voltages.

 The Maihak company was started in 1873 and is still going strong today.
 The original founder was an eccentric engineer called Hugo Maihak who wanted to make precision scientific mechanisms and instruments – and he did!

 Today the company mainly makes seismographs.
 They made high quality precision audio gear for broadcast recording & studio use in the 1950s & early 60s.
 Very expensive and high quality by all accounts.

 The company survived two world wars untouched, unbombed but the family were imprisoned by the Nazis in WW2 because they refused to make rocket guidance systems.

 There is a photo of their factory in Hamburg in 1945 – all around is devastation, buildings completely destroyed by RAF bombing – and the Maihak factory completely untouched.

 Maihak was one of the first companies in the world to use transistors.

 What look like sub miniature tubes are actually giant transistors – the best of transistorised technology from 1953, large black OC 603s – about twice the size of the OC71 series that appeared in the ’60s.